Workers compensation rules, laws and policy information for Illinois

 2) they work for an agricultural enterprise that employs less than 400 working days of labor per year or they are immediate family members who reside with the employer (see Section 3(19)).

-Experience Rating Eligibility: Employers in Illinois will receive an experience modification rate or EMR when they meet one of these triggers:
+Experience Rating Eligibility: Employers in Illinois will become eligible for an experience modification rate or EMR when they meet one of these parameters:

 Illinois Workers Working In Other States; Other States Workers Working In Illinois, Extraterritorial, Reciprocity and Non-Compliance: If Illinois workers are working temporarily in another state, then workers compensation coverage for that worker is governed by the extraterritorial provisions found in Illinois statutes.
 When allowed, extraterritorial provisions allow benefits for an injured worker to apply as if the worker was in their primary state.
 Not all states provide Extraterritorial Provisions.
 It’s reciprocity that governs coverage for a worker from another state who is working temporarily in Illinois.
 Compliance of workers compensation laws varies from state to state and it is important for an employer with workers performing duties in other states to be aware of the specific state rules that govern their coverage.
 We’ve provided the below general information about extraterritorial and reciprocity as a basic guide.
 Please contact your state authority with your specific questions concerning this topic!